-Areas that have stagnated in recent years such as the former Frank Jones Center and Gary's Beverages Deer St. lot are coming under the attention of the city and being considered for large development projects which include the potential for a number of affordable workforce housing units.
-While the units themselves would not significantly defray the overall costs of, for example, the city's proposal for a new parking garage on Deer St, they would pay for themselves.
 Workforce housing in most circumstances is only going to be able to be affordable for developers and residents when undertaken on a large scale or as part of a larger development project.
-The city is also working to encourage workforce housing developments in the last sections of the City's undeveloped developable land (mainly in the Gateway District).
-Development of workforce housing will largely be incentivized by allowing zoning easements on setbacks, height, and yard frontage in exchange for developers designating a certain as yet to be determined percentage of units as affordable workforce housing with the goal of increasing densities and promoting more reasonable rates.
+The City is also working to encourage workforce housing developments in the last sections of the City's undeveloped developable land (mainly in the Gateway District).
+Development of workforce housing may largely be incentivized by allowing zoning easements on setbacks, height, and yard frontage in exchange for developers designating a certain as yet to be determined percentage of units as affordable workforce housing with the goal of increasing densities and promoting more reasonable rates.